pippinbarr/SNAKISTS/process/candidates.md

 If one Snake dies does the other carry on, or would it be proof they couldn't ... coexist?

 (This wouldn't work on mobile because of the controls necessary.)

+## Conformist

+"a person who conforms to accepted behavior or established practices."

+Map out where the Snake is meant to go as a path and if they diverge they die (they need to be a conformist).

 ## Copyist